tapdata/tapdata-docs/docs/prerequisites/on-prem-databases/tidb.md

 - **DDL**: ADD COLUMN, CHANGE COLUMN, DROP COLUMN, RENAME COLUMN

-## Incremental Synchronization Principle
+## Incremental Sync Principle

 To simplify the usage process, the TapData TiDB connector integrates with the [TiFlow component](https://github.com/pingcap/tiflow) (version 8.1.0), which parses change logs into ordered row-level changes.
-For more details, see the [TiCDC Overview](https://docs.pingcap.com/zh/tidb/stable/ticdc-overview).
+For more details, see the [TiCDC Overview](https://docs.pingcap.com/tidb/stable/ticdc-overview).

-## Notes
+## Considerations

 * To ensure proper data synchronization, the TiDB cluster and the TapData engine (Agent) must be within the same network and able to communicate properly.

 * When using TiDB as a source for incremental data synchronization, please check the following information:

-  * Tables to be synchronized must have a primary key or unique index, where the values in the unique index column cannot be NULL and cannot be a virtual column.
+  * Tables to be synchronized must have a primary key or unique index, where the values in the unique index column cannot be **NULL** and cannot be a virtual column.

   * To prevent TiCDC's garbage collection from affecting transaction or incremental data extraction, it is recommended to set the global garbage collection life time to 24 hours with the command `SET GLOBAL tidb_gc_life_time = '24h'`.

   * TapData engine must be deployed on an **arm or amd** system architecture.

-  * Due to communication restrictions between TiDB components, when using the Tapdata Cloud product, the deployed Agent must be a [semi-managed instance](../../faq/agent-installation#semi-and-full-agent).
+  * Due to communication restrictions between TiDB components, when using the Tapdata Cloud product, the deployed Agent must be a [semi-managed instance](../../billing/purchase#semi-and-full-agent.md).

 ## <span id="prerequisite">Prerequisites</span>

-1. Log in to the TiDB database and create a user account for data synchronization/development tasks using the following command:
+1. Log in to the TiDB database and create a user account for data synchronization/transformation tasks using the following command:

    ```sql
    CREATE USER 'username'@'host' IDENTIFIED BY 'password';